2005. Human growth hormone (HGH)

 Description

-Growth hormone (HGH) is a pituitary hormone also known as growth hormone.
-HGH, regulating several physiological processes in the human body, ensures smooth and balanced growth of a person in childhood and adolescence.
-After a person reaches the age of 20, the activity of HGH gradually decreases.
+Somatotropic hormone (STH) is a pituitary hormone, also known as growth hormone.
+STH regulates a number of physiological processes in the human body and promotes growth during childhood and adolescence.
+After reaching age 20, STH activity gradually declines.

-Determination of GH levels allows you to determine the cause of pathologically accelerated or slowed down physical development of a person and diagnose a few diseases of the endocrine system.
+Determining STH levels helps determine the cause of abnormally accelerated or delayed physical development and diagnose a range of endocrine disorders.

 When and who needs the test?